 During his tour of duty in Thailand, he took classes in Catholicism but never converted.

-Freddy DEMPSEY died on May 19, 1974, of a myocardial infarction, but he lives on in our hearts.
+Freddy DEMPSEY died on 19 May 1974, of myocardial infarction.11 His heart died but Dad lives on in our hearts.